ITfoxtec/FoxIDs/docs/login.md

 ![Configure Login](images/configure-login.png)

 ### Configure two-factor authentication
-The Two-factor authenticator app name shown for the user's is per default set to the tenant's name.
+The two-factor authenticator app name shown for the user's is per default set to the tenant's name.
 You most likely want to change the name to something more human readable.

 You can select to require two-factor authentication for all users authenticating using the up-party login.